TomasHubelbauer/lyrics/README.md

 ## Tasks

+### Set up a GitHub Actions workflow for generating the GIF and screencast

+I might drop the GIF now that both GitHub Markdown preview and VS Code support videos.
+Though that would mean losing auto-play.

+The video needs to be recorded based on an automated script to be reproducible.
+I will use faked synchronized lyrics for it so that I don't need to connect to Spotify from the agent.

 ### Prevent the app from re-opening Spotify if not open or closed while it runs

 It seems to be reviving it.